-- is a risk of modern slavery, trafficking, sexual or criminal exploitation;

-- is misusing drugs or alcohol themselves;

-- has a family member in prison, or is affected by parental offending;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- is at risk of being radicalised or exploited;

-- is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage;

-- is persistently absent from education, including persistent absences for part of the school day.

-- is a privately fostered child.2
+- is a privately fostered child.

 - 4.7 St. Elizabeth's recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if St. Elizabeth's believes that a child is at risk of or is the victim of;
+Staff will also receive training on the following issues and action will be taken if St. Elizabeth's believes that a child is at risk of or is the victim of:

 - bullying, including cyberbullying, prejudice based and discriminatory

-- child criminal exploitation (including involvement in county lines);
+- child criminal exploitation and sexual exploitation including involvement in county lines);

-- child sexual exploitation;

-- domestic abuse:
+- domestic abuse;

-- emotional abuse:
+- emotional abuse;

 - fabricated or induced illness;

-- faith-based abuse:
+- faith-based abuse;

-- female genital mutilation;
+- · female genital mutilation;

 - forced marriage;

 - gangs or youth violence;

 - gender-based violence;

-- hate;
+- hate:

 - mental health;

 - neglect;

 - peer on peer abuse;

 - physical abuse;

 - radicalisation;

 - relationship abuse;

-- serious violence and harassment:
+- serious violence and harassment;

-- sexual abuse;
+- sexual abuse:

 - sexual violence or sexual harassment (including peer on peer abuse);

 - sharing of consensual or non-consensual nude and semi-nude images/videos;

 - So-called 'honour-based' abuse;

 - trafficking and modern slavery.

-- 4.8 St. Elizabeth's will also take action to protect; - Children missing education; - Children missing from home or care. - 4.8.1 There are other familial issues that can have a detrimental impact on children.
+- 4.8 St. Elizabeth's will also take action to protect;

+- Children missing education;

+- Children missing from home or care.

+- 4.8.1 There are other familial issues that can have a detrimental impact on children.

-We work with other agencies in line with Keeping Children Safe in Education (2022) to support children and families in the following circumstances;
+We work with other agencies in line with Keeping Children Safe in Education (2023) to support children and families in the following circumstances;

 - Children facing the court procedures and/or children in the court system;

 - Children with family members in prison;

-- Children who are homeless:
+- Children who are homeless;

 - Children who need a social worker.

-4.9 Child potentially at greater risk of harm
+4.9 Children potentially at greater risk of harm